AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md

 Clicking **View details** takes you to the [details of the pipeline execution](#view-details).

-You can also click the ellipsis button of the pipeline to take additional actions appropriate to the pipeline state such as [editing](#editing-pipelines) it or [cancelling execution](#cancel).
+You can also click the ellipsis button of the pipeline to take additional actions appropriate to the pipeline state such as [editing](#editing-pipelines) it or [canceling execution](#cancel).

 ![Pipeline actions](/help/implementing/cloud-manager/assets/configure-pipeline/pipeline-actions.png)